Skip To Main Content

 cross icon

-HERE'S WHAT YOU NEED TO KNOW ABOUT OCREVUS SAFETY.
+HERE'S WHAT YOU NEED TO KNOW ABOUT OCREVUS AND OCREVUS ZUNOVO SAFETY.

-Before starting OCREVUS, you’ll discuss the safety and side effects with your doctor—and together, decide if OCREVUS is an option for you.
+Before starting OCREVUS or OCREVUS ZUNOVO, you'll discuss the safety and side effects with your doctor--and together, decide if OCREVUS or OCREVUS ZUNOVO is an option for you.
 As you navigate that conversation, consider the following questions:

 Infusion reactions are a common side effect of OCREVUS, which can be serious and may require you to be hospitalized.
 You will be monitored during your infusion and for at least 1 hour after each infusion of OCREVUS for signs and symptoms of an infusion reaction.
 Tell your healthcare provider or nurse if you get any of these symptoms: